 What happens if I overdose?

-This medication may impair your thinking or reactions.
 Avoid driving or operating machinery until you know how Percocet will affect you.
-Dizziness or severe drowsiness can cause falls or other accidents.
+Dizziness or drowsiness can cause falls, accidents, or severe injuries.

 Percocet side effects

 In rare cases, acetaminophen may cause a severe skin reaction that can be fatal.
-This could occur even if you have taken acetaminophen in the past and had no reaction.
-Stop taking Percocet and call your doctor right away if you have skin redness or a rash that spreads and causes blistering and peeling.
-If you have this type of reaction, you should never again take any medicine that contains acetaminophen.
+This could occur even if you have taken acetaminophen or Tylenol in the past and had no reaction.
+Stop taking this medicine and call your doctor right away if you have skin redness or a rash that spreads and causes blistering and peeling.

 Call your doctor at once if you have: